-- 3.1 To continue the pilot, post the initial trial period as need demonstrates demand for service. - 3.2 Introduce therapeutic services post counselling session to help victims move forward on their personal journey to couple and recover which has been requested by 80% of those who have completed counselling. - 3.3 To further develop the pilot and continue building capability and momentum which has been interrupted on several occasions by enforced lock downs due to the Covid-19 Pandemic so the pilot can reach its true potential. - 3.4 To ensure there are services in place that offer support for victims of sexual violence in line with current county coverage of service and existing Grant Agreement arrangements up to a maximum of 31st March 2025. - 3.5 The OPCCN during 2023 will be undertaking two independent pieces of work within the sexual violence arena: - through a specialist independent consultancy agency, a mapping exercise to understand the current referral pathway for victims of sexual violence will take place and include key stakeholders, statutory and non-statutory partners, specialist delivery agencies and victim focus groups. - To complement this piece of work a secondary consultancy workstream will take place in response to the Governments End to End Rape Review (June 2021) and specifically response by the Police through the Criminal Justice Service. - 3.6 It is the intention of the OPPCN that with the alignment of Grant Agreements to those specialist providers who support victims of sexual violence, along with the mapping/consultancy work (3.5) that the OPCCN will go out to market to for a countywide sexual violence service.
+- 3.1 To continue the pilot, post the initial trial period as need demonstrates demand for service. - 3.2 To extend the experiential support to six per year which include art, wellbeing, mindfulness to work alongside counselling if required. - 3.3 To continue building capability and momentum within the two districts of North Norfolk and West Norfolk. - 3.4 To ensure there are services in place that offer support for victims of sexual violence in line with current county coverage of service and existing Grant Agreement arrangements up to 31st March 2025. - 3.5 The OPCON during 2023 will be undertaking two independent pieces of work within the sexual violence arena: - through a specialist independent consultancy agency, a mapping exercise to understand the current referral pathway for victims of sexual violence will take place and include

+- key stakeholders, statutory and non-statutory partners, specialist delivery agencies and victim focus groups. - To complement this piece of work a secondary consultancy workstream will take place in response to the Governments End to End Rape Review (June 2021) and specifically response by the Police through the Criminal Justice Service. - 3.6 It is the intention of the OPCCN that with the alignment of Grant Agreements to those specialist providers who support victims of sexual violence, along with the mapping/consultancy work (3.5) that the OPCCN will go out to market to for a countywide sexual violence service.